 It is a unique and flavorful experience to say the least.
 One of the finest genmaicha green teas out there.

 Buddha Tea recommends a water temperature of 180-185°F degrees and a steep time of 2-3 minutes.
 I found that 2:45 worked well for my tastes.

 After about 3 and a half minutes the tea became a little too bitter for me.
 Always experiment to find your perfect spot for each tea.

 One of my favorite teas to drink in the early evening or a chilly night.
 This hearty tea fills your body with warmth and refreshes the body and soul with every sip.
 Just not too close to bedtime due to the abundance of caffeine.

 I think this tea is suitable for anyone, even new tea drinkers due to its incredibly smooth taste.

-Buddha Teas Genmaicha can be a little tough to get a hold of sometimes.
-But if you are looking for a great genmaicha green tea with a similar taste profile, I recommend taking a look at Pantenger Organic Loose Leaf Genmaicha(*affiliate link), available on Amazon.
+Art Of Tea – Kyoto Tea has a little bit extra added to it with the matcha green tea.
+So if you are looking for a great genmaicha green tea with nothing added, I recommend taking a look at Pantenger Organic Loose Leaf Genmaicha(*affiliate link), available on Amazon.
 It has that wonderful grassy roasted flavor that you have come to expect from a good quality Genmaicha green tea.

 #5 Tealyra – Sencha Fukujyu Loose Leaf Green Tea